-Inclusion criteria for group A and B are: patients ≥ 18 and ≤ 80 years of age with the diagnosis of chronic moderate to severe plaque psoriasis (defined as involved BSA $\geq 10\%$ and PASI score ≥ 10 and DLQI ≥ 10) with or without psoriatic arthritis for at least 6 months (duration since diagnosis may be reported by the patient).
-Exclusion criteria for group A and B are: patients under current exposure to any anti-psoriatic or immunosuppressive systemic therapy (discontinuation for at least 4 weeks prior to DVNC is mandatory), patients with any other skin disease or therapy affecting the area of interest for DVNC and subjects with non-plaque forms or drug-induced psoriasis as well as active ongoing inflammatory diseases other than psoriasis that might confound study evaluations.
-Inclusion criteria for group C (healthy subjects) are: patients ≥ 18 and ≤ 80 years of age with no skin disease and no inflammatory rheumatic disease.
-Patients with any skin disease affecting the area of interest for DVNC or any active ongoing inflammatory diseases that might confound study evaluations will be excluded.
-Patients will be excluded from all three groups if any cosmetic procedure involving the nailfold area was performed over the last 4 weeks since potential micro-traumata may lead to false-positive results in DVNC [15, 16].
+Inclusion criteria for group A and B are: patients ≥18 and ≤80 years of age with the diagnosis of chronic moderate to severe plaque psoriasis (defined as involved Body Surface Area (BSA) ≥10% and/or Psoriasis Area and Severity Index (PASI) score ≥10 and Dermatology Quality of Life Index (DLQI) ≥ 10) with or without psoriatic arthritis for at least 6 months (duration since diagnosis may be reported by the patient).
+Exclusion criteria for groups A and B are: patients under current exposure to any antipsoriatic or immunosuppressive systemic therapy (discontinuation for at least 4 weeks prior to DVNC is mandatory), patients with any other skin disease or therapy affecting the area of interest for DVNC and subjects with non-plaque forms or drug-induced psoriasis as well as active ongoing inflammatory diseases other than psoriasis that might confound study evaluations.
+Inclusion criteria for group C (healthy subjects) are: patients ≥ 18 and ≤ 80 years of age with no skin disease and no inflammatory rheumatic or cardiovascular disease.
+Patients with any skin disease affecting the area of interest for DVNC or any active ongoing inflammatory disease that might confound study evaluations will be excluded.
+Patients will be excluded from all three groups if any cosmetic procedure involving the nailfold area was performed over the last 4 weeks since potential microtraumata may lead to false-positive results in DVNC.1516